biface/biface/automation/automation.md

 ## Overview

 Test automation is the practice of using software tools to execute tests automatically, providing rapid feedback on code quality without manual intervention.
 This automation is essential in modern development workflows, particularly in CI/CD pipelines where code changes must be validated quickly and reliably.

 ## Test-Driven Development (TDD)

-**Test-Driven Development** is a software development methodology that places automated testing at the very core of the development process.
+**Test-Driven Development*- is a software development methodology that places automated testing at the very core of the development process.
 Rather than writing tests after code, TDD inverts this relationship.

 ### The TDD Cycle: Red-Green-Refactor